What is a Spotter?

 When planning the job, the spotter and operator should see if they can eliminate the need to back up.
 If not, they should do what they can to minimize it.
 If the spotter has never operated the aerial lift or equipment being spotted, they should discuss the blind spots with the driver.
 This will help prevent the spotter from accidentally walking into one.

 The best way to deal with hazards that arise when moving forklifts is to use a trained spotter.
-And the best way to get forklift training is online at www.certifyme.net.
+And the best way to get forklift training is online at www.Certifyme.net.
+If you’re not sure what is a spotter or different spotter requirements, we’ll help with your forklift training needs.
 Our classes only take about an hour to complete.
 They can be accessed anywhere you have an Internet connection.
 And workers can print their certification cards right after passing the test.
-Sign up online or call us today at (888) 699-4800.
+Register your company or call us today at (888) 699-4800.

 Welcome to CertifyMe.net